-OSH and MPID have developed, and will revise as needed, the training program designed to support this MOU.
-OSH and MPID representatives will work together to address evolving issues, including:
+MPID and OSHNC have developed and will revise as needed the training program designed to support the MOU.
+OSHNC representatives will assist and participate with an MPID team to address evolving issues, including:

-- (a) evaluating current safety modules in MPID courses and making recommendations, as appropriate; - (b) determining the target population for field training; - (c) developing training topics pertinent to MPID workplace conditions:
+- (a) evaluating current safety modules in MPID courses and making recommendations, as appropriate; - (b) determining the target population for field training; - (c) developing training topics pertinent to MPID workplace conditions.

-The training will focus on: (1) OSH's statutory authority and enforcement program as it applies to the meat and poultry industry; (2) serious workplace hazards frequently cited by OSH in meat and poultry facilities, e.g. machine guarding and personal protective equipment (PPE); (3) OSH workplace fire safety standards, which require employers to provide proper exits, fire fighting equipment, emergency plans, and employee training to prevent fire deaths and injuries in the workplace; and (4) procedures for notifying MPID management officials of serious workplace hazards to which the plant or MPID employees may be exposed; and
+The training will focus on : (1) OSHNC's statutory authority and Enforcement program as it applies to the meat and poultry industry; (2) serious workplace hazards frequently cited by OSHNC in meat and poultry facilities, e.g. machine guarding and personal protective equipment (PPE); (3) OSHNC workplace fire safety standards which require employers to provide proper exits, fire fighting equipment, emergency plans and employee training to prevent fire deaths and injuries in the workplace; (4) procedures for notifying MPID management officials of serious workplace hazards to which plant or MPID employees may be exposed.

-- (d) obtaining slides, photographs and other visual aids illustrating occupational safety hazards present in meat and poultry plants.
+- (d) obtaining slides, photographs and other visual aids illustrating occupational safety hazards present in meat and poultry plants; and